Conventional Reels - Gear ratio describes how many spool rotations completed with one full rotation of the handle.

 Spinning Reels - Gear ratio describes how many rotor rotations completed with one full rotation of the handle.

-Convert your Hodgman® wader using the original all-season wader insulating system.
+Convert your Hodgman® wader using the original wader insulating system.
 The removable Core INS system utilizes zoned insulation in your lower body where you need it most.
 We utilize Thinsulate® insulation in the leg and hip protecting from the bite of cold water in the areas that are submerged most.
 A fleece upper ensures comfort where you need less insulation above the water.

 1. Lay the wader and the liner face up next to each other on the ground.